sluukkonen/iiris/README.md

 ```

 Check if the `second` argument is greater than or equal to the `first`.

+Designed to be used as a curried predicate.
 ```typescript
 I.filter(I.gte(2), [1, 2, 3])
 // => [2, 3]